We use the specialist “Fluorescent Liquid Penetrant Inspection” for testing tanks and vessels.

 How Tank Testing Works

-Firstly, for our testing technicians to carry out a dye test the customer would need to make sure that the process vessel or tank is clean and dry.
+Firstly, for our NDT technicians to carry out a dye test the customer would need to make sure that the process vessel or tank is clean and dry.

 - Using the correct safety equipment the technicians will spray the inside of the tank using a fluorescent dye with a pressure sprayer.